-(a) IFRS 16 Leases ("IFRS 16")
+IFRS 16 Leases ("IFRS 16")

 On January 1, 2019, the Company adopted IFRS 16 Leases which replaces IAS 17 Leases and related interpretations.
 The new standard eliminates the previous classification of leases as either operating leases or finance leases and introduces a single lessee accounting model which requires lessee to recognize assets and liabilities for all leases.
 The Company elected to use the exemptions proposed by the standard on lease contracts for which the lease terms end within twelve months as of the date of adoption and lease contracts for which the underlying asset is of low-value.
 The Company adopted IFRS 16 using the modified retrospective approach and recognized the right-of-use assets at the amount equal to the lease liabilities.
 As a result, there was no impact to accumulated deficit upon adoption.
 On transition to IFRS 16, the Company recognized lease liabilities for leases which were previously classified as operating leases.
-The lease liabilities were measured at the present value of the remaining lease payments, discounted using the rate that reflects the asset's incremental borrowing rate as of January 1, 2019.
+The lease liabilities were measured at the present value of the remaining lease payments, discounted using the rate that reflects the Company's incremental borrowing rate as of January 1, 2019.
 The weighted average incremental borrowing rate applied to the lease liabilities on January 1, 2019 was 10%.

-The impact of adoption is disclosed in Note 3 to the Company's Interim Financial Statements for the three and nine month periods ended September 30, 2019.
+The impact of adoption is disclosed in Note 4 to the Company's 2019 Annual Financial Statements.